Tekki/sql-ledger/doc/backup.md

 ## File System Backup

 The commands described above backup only the PostgreSQL database.
-Additional mission-critical data is stored in the file system and must also be backed up.
+Additional mission-critical data is stored in the file system and must also be saved at a secure place.
 The following directories need to be preserved:

 | Directory          | Content                     |
 |--------------------|-----------------------------|